joshgerdes/jekyll-uno/_drafts/disable-sftp-support-on-an-azure-storage-account-on-a-schedule.md

 > Enabling the SFTP endpoint has a cost of $0.30 per hour.
 We will start applying this hourly cost on or after December 1, 2022.

 This service has worked for me without a hitch for months, but as with most resources in Microsoft Azure - you pay for what you use!
-There may be instances, where you do not need SFTP support 24 hours a day, 7 days a week!
+There may be instances where you do not need SFTP support 24 hours a day, seven days a week!
+This is where the following Azure Automation runbook can help.

+Using an Azure Automation PowerShell runbook and Schedules _(as part of the Azure Automation account)_  - we can turn on the SFTP endpoint - when we need it and disable it - the rest of the time - which is great from a security and cost perspective.